fbpx

 Free Consultation

-Learning Success for Student with Apraxia of Speech, Sequential Processing Disorder, ADHD
+Real Progress for Student with Apraxia, Sequential Disorder, ADHD

-A mother in Utah shares her son’s progress after doing Edublox for five months.
+A mom in Utah shares her son’s progress after doing Edublox for five months.
 He was diagnosed with apraxia of speech, poor working memory, sequential processing disorder, and severe ADHD.
 His parents also suspected severe dyslexia.
-Read the story below.
+This is her story.

 Lisel Nielsen